sonic-com/pagerduty2zabbix/README.md

   Zabbix event to match (with note of who changed it).
 - If triggeredupdate=1, PagerDuty incident "triggered" (created) will add the PD URL as a comment on the Zabbix event.
+- PD "resolved" status can mean this is a "child" in an incident merge, user marked 'resolved', or resolved because Zabbix closed event via API.
+  - For merges, if pdmergeaction=merge the "parent" incident will be marked as a "cause", and the child as a "symptom" with parent as it's "cause".
+In Zabbix you'll see the parent in events list and can expand to see children.
+  - If merge and pdmergeaction=ignore, nothing at all is done.
+  - If merge and pdmergeaction=resolve, will do same as not a merge.
-- If resolvedupdate=1, PagerDuty incident "resolved" will try to close the Zabbix event.  (can't close everything).
+  - If not a merge, and resolvedupdate=1, will try to close the Zabbix event.  (can't close everything, but tries).
+  - Otherwise, will do nothing.

 If there's interest, could update Zabbix for "delegated", "escalated", "reassigned", "reopened", "responder.added", "responder.replied" and "status_update_published".
 I'm not sure how to even cause some of those, and the others didn't seem important to have show up in Zabbix.

+The Priority/severity mappings are currently hard-coded, but if there's interest in making those configurable it shouldn't be hard to do.

 ### Requirements
 - Zabbix 6.4+ (might work with older, I'm testing on 6.4)
 - perl 5.10+
-- valid SSL certs
+- valid SSL certs on zabbix web (or needs to use http not https)
+- Perl modules (in cpanfile and all are commonly available in most distros):
+  - CGI
+  - JSON
+  - LWP::UserAgent
+  - LWP::Protocol::https
+  - CGI::Carp
-- some perl modules
+  - AppConfig

 This CGI is stateless, so can easily be clustered for HA.
 Probably can run on same servers as zabbix-web, but we run it elsewhere because our Zabbix